 After your hike, when all the tourists are just setting off, settle in for breakfast.
 Reward yourself with an unhealthy breakfast at Sedonuts or an ultra-healthy breakfast at ChocolaTree Organic Eatery.

-Morning.
-Treat Yourself to A Spa
+Treat Yourself to A Post Hike Spa

 After breakfast, consider booking a spa experience at one of Sedona’s impressive spas or resorts.
 If you happen to be staying at the Enchantment Resort, their Mii Amo Spa is rated the number one spa in America, but it’s an exclusive treat for hotel guests only.

-Lunch at Wildflower Bread Co.
+Lunch at Wildflower Bread Co

-Afternoon.
-Hike Bear Mountain or Wine Tour
+Afternoon Hike Bear Mountain or Wine Tour

 On your last afternoon in Sedona, you have two wildly different options: hike Bear Mountain or winery hopping in Valley Verde.

-OPTION 1: Hike Bear Mountain
+Option 1 Hike Bear Mountain

-OPTION 2: Winery Hopping in Valley Verde
+Option 2 Winery Hopping in Verde Valley

-Sedona’s climate and landscape are perfect for growing grapes, and the region is known for exciting, flavorful, wines.
-There are over 20 wineries along the Valley Verde Wine Trail.
+Sedona’s climate and landscape are perfect for growing grapes, and the region is known for exciting, flavorful wines.
+There are over 20 wineries along the Verde Valley Wine Trail.

 Page Springs Cellars is known for having fun events and live music on weekends.
 Alcantara Vineyards, reminiscent of a Tuscan farmhouse, is one of the most beautiful places in Sedona.